york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 > If you don’t have npm installed yet, follow [these instructions to install Node.js and npm](https://docs.alchemyapi.io/alchemy/guides/alchemy-for-macs#1-install-nodejs-and-npm).

-For the purpose of this tutorial, it doesn't matter how you answer the initialization questions.
+For the purpose of this exercise, it doesn't matter how you answer the initialization questions.
 Here is how we did it for reference:

 ```
 package name: (hello-world)